jdevfullstack/lightweight-web-server/README.md

 initiate the connection while the server is just always waiting for a connection.
 The same is true for other servers like Telnet or FTP servers.

-Yet, HTTP is good also to pass any data as long as it is expressed in bytes.
+Yet, HTTP is also good to pass any data as long as it is expressed in bytes.
 HTTP is so famous now as it is the protocol of web servers and browsers, so more often, we always link HTTP for web sites.
 Also, updated browsers nowadays can display more than text documents like PDF and images and even markdown files.

-Also, bytes are not even numbers, they are just representation for us humans because a computer can only understand the presence or absence of an electrical pulse: that is, again, represented as 0 and 1.
+Also, bytes are not even numbers, they are just representations for us humans because a computer can only understand the presence or absence of an electrical pulse: that is, again, represented as 0 and 1.
 For today, of course, typical users will hate seeing 0s and 1s so programmers do the abstraction.